Prospective PhD Students

 Q17.
 Can I reach out to your current grad students?

 A17.
 Yes, you can.
-You may email them by clicking on their names listed on my "Students" page.
+You may email them by clicking on their names listed on my current PhD students page.
 However, before you do, please do your homework by reading this page and reviewing our school psychology PhD specialization handbook.
+(See Q14, above, for how to access the handbook.)

 Q18.
 What is your best advice for how to approach grad school applications?